Radio Apac

 Mr Olaboro also urged couples planning to marry to undergo sickle cell screening to prevent future family challenges related to the condition.

-He further cautioned health workers against charging patients for sickle cell services, emphasizing that diagnosis and treatment are provided free of charge and fully covered by government.
+He further cautioned health workers against charging patients for sickle cell services, emphasising that diagnosis and treatment are provided free of charge and fully covered by the Government.

 Meanwhile, the District Health Officer (DHO) for Apac, Dr James Daniel Odongo, appealed for additional support from development partners, noting that many health facilities in the district still lack adequate services.

-He emphasized the need for community outreaches to establish the true burden of sickle cell disease in the district.
+He emphasised the need for community outreaches to establish the true burden of sickle cell disease in the district.

 Apac Hospital is among the health facilities in Uganda aspiring to attain regional referral hospital status.